How to grow Lavatera

 Lavatera is a genus in the mallow family of around 24 species.
 They are found in many parts of the globe usually in rocky, dry places.

 All have hollyhock-type flowers in shades of white and pink, often 5-8cm (2-3in) across.
 These are produced on uprights stems with grey-green leaves.
 Plant forms are quite variable.
-Most commonly grown are the woody shrubs and sub-shrubs (a sub-shrub has a woody base but the stems die back in winter), but there are also hardy annuals, perennials and tender shrubs.
+Most commonly grown are the woody shrubs and sub-shrubs (a sub-shrub has a woody base but the stems die back in winter), but there are also hardy annuals,

 Easy to grow and flowering in summer for a long period, they easily earn their keep summer borders or cottage style gardens.